sulu/sulu-docs/upgrades/upgrade-1.6-2.0.rst

 Upgrading from Sulu 1.6 to 2.0
 ==============================

-We have a very extensive `UPGRADE.md file`_ in our repository, which contains almost every breaking change we made during the development of Sulu 2.0.
+We provide a very extensive `UPGRADE.md file`_ in the ``sulu/sulu`` repository containing almost every breaking change we made during the development of Sulu 2.0.
 However, this is a huge list and most projects won't be affected by the majority of these breaking changes.
-Therefore we are going through the most important changes in this guide, and by following these steps you can probably upgrade most of the projects, if you have not overridden some internal mechanisms.
+Therefore thi sguide provides a list of the most important changes.
+By following the steps of this guide you should be able to update most Sulu 1.6 projects to Sulu 2.0.
+Please be aware that this guide does not contain any steps needed if your project overrides Sulu's internal mechanisms.

 **1. Create a new** `sulu/skeleton`_ **project and import your projects** ``.git`` **folder**

-In our experience it makes more sense and will save you future headache if you start over with a new project, because `sulu/skeleton`_ is the new way starting a Sulu 2.0 project and running a `sulu/sulu-minimal`_ or `sulu/sulu-standard`_ project using Sulu 2.0 is not supported.
+In our experience it makes more sense and will save you future headache if you start over with a new project based on `sulu/skeleton`_ which is the preferred project template for starting a Sulu 2.0 project.
+The old `sulu/sulu-minimal`_ and the deprecated `sulu/sulu-standard`_ project templates are not recommended for running a Sulu 2.0 project.
 You could also take your existing `sulu/sulu-minimal`_ project and restructure it to match the `sulu/skeleton`_ repository, but that is probably going to be more work than doing it the other way around.

 The recommended way to achieve this, is to create a new project using ``composer create-project`` and copy the old ``.git`` folder to the root of the new project.